google/sentencepiece/README.md

-SentencePiece is an unsupervised text tokenizer and detokenizer mainly for Neural Network-based text generation systems where the vocabulary size is predetermined prior to the Neural model training.
+SentencePiece is an unsupervised text tokenizer and detokenizer mainly for Neural Network-based text generation systems where the vocabulary size is predetermined prior to the neural model training.
 SentencePiece implements **sub-word units** (also known as **wordpieces** [[Wu et al.](https://arxiv.org/pdf/1609.08144.pdf)] [[Schuster et al.](https://static.googleusercontent.com/media/research.google.com/ja//pubs/archive/37842.pdf)] and **byte-pair-encoding (BPE)** [[Sennrich et al.](http://www.aclweb.org/anthology/P16-1162)]) with the extension of direct